zseder/hunmisc/hunmisc/freebasealtnames/README.md

     1. `lower`: lowercasing mentions, if it wasn't done while building dictionaries
     1. `o`: output.
 If not given: stdout
     1. `parallel`: runs parallel.
-Uses as much cpu as there is. default=True
+Uses as much cpu as there is. default=True Running time was 14 hrs using 1 core. with bunch(=n) of cores it shouldn't be n-times faster because of I/O throttling.

 Running:
     1.